Kierans88/ASL-Detection-System/README.md

 # ASL-Detection-System
-This is my first project on Computer Vision
+A Computer Vision project on real-time detection for American Sign Language.